 Revelation 3: I was taking my best friends and my family (in this case my mum) for granted

 That doesn’t mean traveling makes you a happier person per sé.
-Something I learnt from my travels it is that every person has their own way of trying to achieve happiness, and that there is no “good” or “bad” way.
-Quite often however I spot travelers putting themselves above people that haven’t traveled at all, or not as much as they did.
+Something I learned from my travels it is that every person has their own way of trying to achieve happiness and that there is no “good” or “bad” way.
+Quite often, however, I spot travelers putting themselves above people that haven’t traveled at all, or not as much as they did.
 Although I think this is a negative trend that deserves to be written about, I will save it for another article.

 When you meet someone while traveling your perception of the people you meet can be a bit skewed.
 The beautiful rainforest, the amazing street food you share or the loud hostel you spend a night in together might make you blind for the fact that the person you’re traveling with might be a bit of an asshole.
 Once you meet again back on your turf, that might suddenly become clear.
 Awkward…

 After experimenting with different ways of traveling I have busted the bubble on a couple of my dreams.
-I’ve learnt that endless (continuous) travel and working while traveling isn’t what I should be aiming for.
+I’ve learned that endless (continuous) travel and working while traveling isn’t what I should be aiming for.
 So what is the ideal situation I should strive?
 Two words: mindful travel.
 Now I’m not a spiritual person, and I don’t necessarily associate mindfulness with spine-wrecking yoga poses.
 To me, mindfulness is doing something that has your full attention.
 In terms of traveling it translates to eliminating any distractions from your “regular” life to focus fully on exploring the unknown.
 I’m talking phones, laptops, people you don’t want to talk to and doing work for work’s sake.
-Although I do travel with a phone, I make sure it’s a 1995 Nokia with a battery life of 7 days and a local sim-card (for emergencies), which pretty much eliminates any unwanted incoming phone calls.
-I also travel with a laptop, but only to store pictures, write articles or watch movies on excruciating 24+ hour bus rides.
-The imminent lack of internet facilities makes sure I won’t get stuck in the dreadful world of social media.

 Revelation 4: I’ve learnt that endless (continuous) travel and working while traveling isn’t what I should be aiming for.
 So what is the ideal situation I should strive?
 Two words: mindful travel